autonomous-testing/website/blog/2025-10-10-synot/index.md

 # image: ./images/synot-cover.png
 ---

-How synot scaled test automation (and visual testing) using Wopee.io
+How SYNOT TECH scaled test automation (and visual testing) using Wopee.io

 > A story of evolving QA maturity in a complex iGaming environment and how visual testing helped make automation more robust.